gvwilson/sensibleadventures/coriandel/coriandel.md

 "Well then what did I say?"

 "Oh, saints.
-Would you just weeping let someone say something nice about you once in a while?
+Would you just weeping let someone give you a compliment once in a while?
 Please?
 Look, if it makes things easier, just pretend I'm talking about some other goat-stubborn sock-clutching cheese-bellied lackwit instead."

 "Sure.
 Sure, I can do that.
 Do you think Sehdie's laughing at him, too?"